tw-in-js/twind/docs/README.md

   - [twind/observe](./observe.md) - the base for [twind/shim](./installation.md#twindshim) which can be used standalone
   - [twind/sheets](./sheets.md) - several additional sheet implementations that can be used with [setup({ sheet })](./setup.md#sheet).
   - [twind/shim](./installation.md#twindshim) - allows to copy-paste tailwind examples
+  - [twind/styled](./styled.md) - create components that have styles attached to them

 - **Supporting Materials**